-The most affordable burial insurance for seniors is only sold through agencies.
+The cheapest burial insurance for seniors is solely available through agencies.

-The best thing you can do to find the lowest cost on a final expense policy is to work with an independent agency that represents lots of insurance companies.
+The best thing you can do to find the lowest cost on a final expense policy is to work with an independent agency representing many insurance companies.

 When selecting an agency to work with, make sure they have the following attributes:

-The reason we contract with over 20 companies is so that we have the necessary products to serve each individual.
+We contract with over 15 companies so that we have the necessary products to serve each individual.
 Remember, no one insurance company can be the best for everyone.

-That’s why it’s important to have lots of options to cover a wide variety of health issues.
+That’s why it’s crucial to have lots of options to cover a wide variety of health issues.

 After processing thousands of applications, we know inside and out how each insurer responds to various health conditions.